 Round numbers, ending in 0 or 5, are quite unpopular.
 “My theory, which is not scientifically proven, is that we use round numbers to mean approximate things,” says Bellos.
 “When we say 100, we don’t usually mean exactly 100, we mean around 100.
 So 100 seems incredibly vague.
 Why would you have something as your favorite that is so vague?”
 It seems that we like our numbers to be somewhat unique, which may be why prime numbers are popular.
 They aren’t divisible by any smaller numbers (aside from 1).

-Bellos just announced the results today on the BBC and in his new book, Alex Through the Looking-Glass, published this week in the UK.
-(It’s published under the title The Grapes of Math in the US.)
-Let’s count them down:
+Bellos announced the results a few years ago on the BBC and in his book, Alex Through the Looking-Glass, published in the U.K. (It’s published under the title The Grapes of Math in the U.S.) Let’s count them down: